The Bankrate promise

 Short-term savings options

 If you plan to buy a house within five years or less, then you probably don’t want to save your house money in something volatile like the stock market.
+While stocks have generally performed well over the past five years, they’ve seen some sharp downturns along the way, such as during the onset of the COVID-19 pandemic and most of 2022 as investors grapple with rising interest rates.

 Look at low down-payment loans